Home » Emeralds: The Timeless Green Treasure of the Gemstone World

 The Ural Mountain emeralds are well known for their dark green color and crystalline structure, Russian emeralds in general.
 Russian emeralds from the Malysheva mine have been the main source of these since about the 1830s these, however, are generally darker stones with a style all their own and will command an accordingly higher price in the gem market.
 Historically Russian emerald have been the exclusive property of the Russian crown.

-Afghan Emeralds: The Mountain Gems
+Afghan Emerald: The Mountain Gems

 Afghan Emeralds